Britain Dalton

-Britain Dalton (born December 12, 2001) is an American actor known for his role as Lo’ak, the second son of Jake Sully and Neytiri, in the science fiction film Avatar: The Way of Water (2022).
+Britain Dalton (born December 12, 2001) is an American actor known for his role as Lo’ak, the second son of Jake Sully and Neytiri, in the science fiction film Avatar: The Way of Water (2022) and its 2025 sequel.

 Early life

 Dalton was born on December 12, 2001, in Los Angeles, California.
 His father is songwriter Jeremy Dalton.

 Career

 He started acting after a film student spotted him doing card tricks for a crowd on the street.
 The student asked him to audition for the lead role in a Chapman University film titled Jude's Tribute.
 Dalton filmed Avatar: The Way of Water and Avatar: Fire and Ash with director James Cameron.